You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Grading Scale: Standard Grading Scale

-In this course, Relay students will build upon their understanding of backward planning and English language arts instructional methods and get into the nuance of the strategy, intentionality, and on-your-feet instructional adjustments that result in a truly rigorous, effective ELA classroom for all learners.
-Relay students will learn how to strategically plan and execute the high-leverage ELA instructional strategies of discourse and writing and how to analyze data from those to inform instructional decisions.
+In this course, Relay students will build upon their understanding of backward planning and English language arts instructional methods.
+They will explore the nuances of these strategies, intentionality, and on-your-feet instructional adjustments that result in a truly rigorous, effective ELA classroom for all learners.
+Relay students will learn how to strategically plan and execute high-leverage ELA instructional strategies of discourse and writing and understand how to analyze data to inform instructional decisions.
 Relay students will learn how to evaluate resources, incorporate checks for understanding to collect in-the-moment data, and plan from formative assessment data.

 ELA-503: Unit Planning for Culturally Responsive & Inclusive ELA Classrooms